 Which college is easiest to get into?

 Competition for places at all Oxford colleges is very strong, and all our tutors are looking for the very best and brightest students.
+The application process for your course is the same at every college.
+(See Applying to Oxford.)
 Some colleges tend to receive more applications for each place than others, but this does vary from year to year.
 Also, ‘open’ applicants are allocated to colleges which have fewer applications in that year.
 Sometimes, if a college is very oversubscribed for a particular course, shortlisted applicants might be invited to interview by another college instead, so each college interviews roughly the same number of applicants for each place.
 Many applicants will be interviewed by several colleges during the interview period in December.